TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 For 9 years in a row, Bank of America has earned the respected and coveted Best Overall Identity Safety in Banking Award byJavelin Strategy &.
 Research, the nation's leading provider of financial institution insights.
 The award is based on strong performance in the categories of fraud prevention, detection and resolution.

 Home Accessible Banking Privacy &.
-Security Careers Site Map Advertising Practices Advertising Practices
+Security Careers Site Map Advertising Practices layer Advertising Practices

 We strive to provide you with information about products and services you might find interesting and useful.
 Relationship-based ads and online behavioral advertising help us do that.